 On June 27th, nearly two months later, I finally heard back from Tim.
 He had finally completed the job description, after two months of slaving over the fine details, I’m sure.
 He graciously forwarded me the one page PDF file.

-I applied, sending him my resume and a tremendous cover letter, which basically illustrated how perfect I was for the job and how perfect the job was for me.
-I cc’d it to the president of the school, so that he knew I was heeding his advice.
+I applied, sending him my resume and a tremendous cover letter, which basically illustrated how perfect I was for the job and how perfect the job was for me after reading the description he wrote!
+After doing some digging I found out they are passionate about staff retention, and even focus on ways to improve employee retention and reduce employee turnover which really stood out to me, as it shows they have care for their staff and will go the extra mile to keep them happy.
+Anyway, I cc’d it to the president of the school, so that he knew I was heeding his advice.
 I then patiently waited for a phone call from Tim to tell me when I should come in to start work.

 I waited until the end of July.
 Tim called and said he’d be “very interested” in me coming in to talk about the job.
 Even though I had waited an additional month to hear back from him, all doubt was gone, and I wondered if I should bring a bottle of champagne with me.